Second Cycle of the Regular Process

 The two main outputs of the second cycle of the Regular Process (2017 to 2020) are the preparation of a second world ocean assessment and Regular Process support to other ongoing ocean-related processes, including the preparation of process-specific technical abstracts of the First Global Integrated Marine Assessment (first World Ocean Assessment).
 In 2017, the Group of Experts of the Regular Process prepared three Technical Abstracts on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction; the ocean and the Sustainable Development Goals under the 2030 Agenda for Sustainable Development; and the impacts of climate change and related changes in the atmosphere on the oceans.
 The abstracts were completed and launched in June 2017, and are available here.

 While the first World Ocean Assessment provided a baseline study of the state of the world’s oceans, the second world ocean assessment will extend to evaluating trends and identifying gaps.
 The Outline for the second world ocean assessment (pdf) was approved by the tenth meeting of the Ad Hoc Working Group of the Whole (28 February to 1 March 2018) pursuant to a mandate of the General Assembly.
-The revised preliminary timetable and implementation plan for the preparation of the second world ocean assessment (pdf) was approved by the Bureau of the Regular Process in March 2019.
+The further revised timetable and implementation plan for the preparation of the second world ocean assessment (pdf) was approved by the Bureau of the Regular Process in November 2019.